Zone of the Enders: The 2nd Runner – 2003 Developer Interview

 Kaneko: Yeah, it was smooth.
 I think we were both on the same page with what we wanted to do.
 For this project, I don’t think we were terribly concerned with “What should we do for Anubis, specifically?”
 I think a bigger thing was that we were just excited to do something with robots.
 I don’t mean that in a negative way towards Anubis, of course.

 —I’m surprised to hear that “mecha” was the hook for you.
-For the actual work, then, did you wait until a certain amount of concept art was done and delivered to you before you got started?
+For the actual work, did you wait until a certain amount of concept art was done and delivered to you before starting?

 Kaneko: When I visited Konami, they didn’t have a lot of storyboarding done yet, but there was a huge amount of concept art.
 They showed me an impressive number of drawings, including all of Yoji Shinkawa’s early mech sketches.